DevOpsBootcamp/website/source/packages-software-libraries.rst

             Search Results:
             - python2   : The python programming language (version 2)
             - pyhton3   : The python programming langauge (version 3)
-            - virualenv : A program for managing python virtual environments.
+            - virtualenv : A program for managing python virtual environments.

     Download and install pre-built binaries (usually).
         Package managers used to download the source code for a program and